So some thoughts on how you might describe and personally manage any sexual harassment at work.

 - “Subtle signals only I would notice.
 It made me feel uncomfortable irrespective if others didn’t notice.”
 For example ‘Licking their lips with a menacing look on their face whilst reversing in the car park’ or saying ‘Sign here gorgeous with a meaningful look’ when they drop the post off each morning.”

-If you have any questions about how to handle sexual harassment or victimisation and your rights, download the HRSolver app today and chat to our HRGurus who are experienced in supporting employees during these times.
+If you have any questions about how to handle sexual harassment or victimisation and your rights, download the HR Solver app today and chat to our dedicated HR advisors who have expertise in supporting employees during these times.

 FREE GUIDE to determine if you have a good Employment tribunal Case